simran-khanuja/demux/README.md

 ```
 This will create a sweep job for each config in `scripts/train/wandb/jobs`.

 We also support multi-GPU training, using HF `accelerate`.
-A sample script can be found here: `scripts/train/sample_multi-gpu.sh`
+A sample script can be found here: `scripts/train/sample_multi-gpu.sh`.

+Support for MT was added post other supported tasks.
+Please find sample run scripts for MT under `scripts/train/wandb/jobs/mt`.

 ## Step 3: Collect and visualize results